 Status of child born out of posthumous reproduction

 The legal and social status of a child born from PAR has been ambiguous, even if the pregnancy occurs with the wife of the dead husband.
 Children conceived after the death of their biological father may also be legally disadvantaged in several ways.
 Conventional family and inheritance laws deny a posthumously conceived child legal status as the child of its biological father.
 The result is not often intentional, but occurs because the law did not consider the possibility of a medical phenomenon such as posthumous reproduction.
 Although it may be possible for a posthumously conceived child to inherit a mortis causa donation from its father in common law states, the child is nonetheless denied intestate inheritance and other benefits.
 Because posthumously conceived children are born after the death of a parent and thus outside marriage as the death of one partner is considered as the automatic dissolution of marriage, many commentators refer to them as illegitimate.
+In India, as per the draft ART Bill the child born out of any ART procedure is to be considered as legitimate child of the spouse however there are conflict of laws regarding inheritance and succession in absence of uniform law because personal laws are religion specific.
+Regarding posthumously conceived child the ICMR guidelines in India states that-

+Though the Indian Evidence Act 1872, says that a child born within 280 days after dissolution of marriage (by death or divorce) is a legitimate child since that is considered to be the gestation period, it is pertinent to note that this Act was enacted as far back as 1872 when one could not even visualize ART.
+The law needs to take note of the scientific advancements since that time.
+Thus, a child born to a woman artificially inseminated with the stored sperms of her deceased husband must be considered to be a legitimate child notwithstanding the existing law of presumptions under Evidence Act.
+The law needs to move along with medical advancements and suitably amended so that it does not give rise to dilemma or unwarranted harsh situations.

 Sperm as a property